 This section presents the findings of the PIs associated with Goal 3: Mobility.
+It should be noted that PIs are not are not accompanied by future performance targets because IDOT does not have the direct ability to improve performance.
 The PIs for this goal are:

-- · Percent of population within a 30-minute drive time of a system airport - Percent of population within a 30-minute drive time of a NPIAS airport - Percent of population within a 60-minute drive time of a commercial service airport - Percent of system airports that have rental cars available - Percent of system airports that are served by public transit - Percent of airports at or exceeding 60K lbs. primary runway pavement strength - Percent of airports with a grooved primary runway - · Percent of airports with a formal process to manage UAS operations
+- Percent of population within a 30-minute drive time of a system airport - Percent of population within a 30-minute drive time of a NPIAS airport - Percent of population within a 60-minute drive time of a commercial service airport - Percent of system airports that have rental cars available - Percent of system airports that are served by public transit - Percent of airports at or exceeding 60K lbs. primary runway pavement strength - Percent of airports with a grooved primary runway - Percent of airports with a formal process to manage UAS operations